privacy-scaling-explorations/zkevm-specs/specs/mpt/extension-node.md

 Same as above but for the multiplier that is to be used for the first nibble of the extension node.

-#### Long even sel1 extension node RLC
+#### Long even sel1 extension node key RLC

-We check the extension node intermediate RLC for the case when we have long even nibbles (meaning there is an even number of nibbles > 1) and sel1 (branch modified_node needs to be multiplied by 16).
+We check the extension node intermediate RLC for the case when we have long even nibbles (meaning there is an even number of nibbles and this number is bigger than 1) and sel1 (branch `modified_node` needs to be multiplied by 16).

 #### Long even sel1 extension node > branch key RLC